Chapter 9 · Week 11

 Primary Theme Economic Rise & Geopolitics

 East Asia is a region of superpowers.
 It contains the world's second and third largest economies (China and Japan) and some of its most ancient continuous civilizations.
 The geography ranges from the high Tibetan Plateau to the crowded archipelagos of Japan, all linked by the shared cultural thread of Confucianism.
+This region has undergone the most dramatic economic transformation in modern history, lifting hundreds of millions out of poverty within a single generation while simultaneously generating new geopolitical tensions that shape global affairs.

 Map of East Asia's physical features